rishijatia/wordbloom/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape WordBloom
+- Thanks to all AI contributors who have helped shape WordBloom